Brookings, Oregon

 Brookings is a city in Curry County, Oregon, United States.
-It was named after John E. Brookings, president of the Brookings Lumber and Box Company, which founded the city in 1908.
+It was named after John E. Brookings, president of the Brookings Lumber & Box Company, who founded the city in 1908.
 As of the 2020 census, the population was 6,744.

 History

 Founding

 In 1906, the Brookings Timber Company hired William James Ward, a graduate in civil engineering and forestry, to come to the southern Oregon Coast and survey its lumbering potential.
 After timber cruising the Chetco and Pistol River areas for several years, he recommended that the Brookings people begin extensive lumbering operations here and secure a townsite for a mill and shipping center.

 While John E. Brookings was responsible for the founding of Brookings as a company town, it was his cousin, Robert S. Brookings, who was responsible for its actual design.
 The latter Brookings hired Bernard Maybeck, an architect based in San Francisco who was later involved in the Panama–Pacific International Exposition, to lay out the plat of the townsite.